hzz0024/hzz0024.github.io/_posts/2020/2020-07-29-DelBay19_SGS_July.markdown

 3) The posterior probability distribution of Z in sample N2 are generated based on n2_k, n2, and the same theta.

-4) The expected allele freqeuncy (p1 and p2) for N1 and N2 are drew using *sample* function, with delta_p = p2 - p1.
-The distribution of allele frequency differences (delta_p) between the two samples is recorded if necessary.
+4) The expected allele freqeuncy (p1 and p2) for N1 and N2 are drew 1000 times using the *sample* function again.
+The distribution of allele frequency differences (delta_p) between the two samples is calculated with delta_p = p2 - p1 and recorded for potential outliers.

 5) The expected null distribution is compared to the observed value of Δp with quantile function or P-value estimation (not completed yet).
 A potential SNP outlier will be identified based on 99.9% quantile of the delta p distribution (two-side, positive or negative).